Framstag/libosmscout/webpage/content/documentation/stylesheet.md

-symbol       |String       |The name of the symbol to draw symbolSpace  |ScreenSize   |Space between each symbol on a path. displayOffset|ScreenSize   |Offset of drawn symbol in relation to the actual path. offset       |FroundSize   |Offset of the drawn symbol in relation to the actual path.
+symbol       |String       |The name of the symbol to draw symbolSpace  |ScreenSize   |Space between each symbol on a path. displayOffset|ScreenSize   |Offset of drawn symbol in relation to the actual path. offset       |GroundSize   |Offset of the drawn symbol in relation to the actual path.

 ## Label and icon placement